Antônio Carlos Zago: Bolivia national team

 On 31 October 2023, Zago was officially announced as Bolivia national football team new head coach, replacing the sacked Gustavo Costas.
 The following 18 July, after a poor performance in the 2024 Copa América, he was sacked.

 The Strongest

 On 12 January 2025, Zago returned to Bolivia after being named manager of The Strongest.

 Botafogo-PB

 On 7 April 2025, Zago was announced as head coach of Botafogo-PB back in his home country.
 On 12 May, after just six matches, he was sacked.

+The Strongest return

+On 3 August 2026, after more than one year without a club, Zago returned to Bolivia and The Strongest.